Thou shalt surely die! Those words were spoken by God to Adam soon after he was created; it is recorded in Genesis 2:17 that God said this to him:

-This was even before God created Eve; when death was unknown.
+This was even before God had created Eve; when death was unknown.
 Now, death has become the lot of mankind.
 People expect to die (and pay taxes) but until close to an expected end we generally don’t know how that will happen.
 If someone came unexpectedly to you and said “tomorrow you will die” your natural question would be “how will that happen and who will be responsible?”

 Take note that Gen 2:17 simply says that Adam would die, it does not say how he would die or who would be the agent of death.
 “Thou shalt surely die” can be meant and understood in different ways.
 First of all, it is either a threat or a warning.
 A threat, in this situation, is basically “I will kill you” whereas a warning is “there is danger of death from another source.”
 Clearly, to take from just this statement that God is threatening them is an assumption.
-It does not say how he would die; it is just stating the certainty that it would “surely” happen.
+It does not say how Adam would die; it is just stating the certainty that it would “surely” happen.

 If fact, we could easily reason that it must have been a warning.
 In the context of the whole Bible and God’s law, foremost of which is to love God, it makes no sense whatsoever that God would essentially say to Adam “I command you to love me and if you don’t I will kill you.”
 Force or the threat of it never brings the reaction of love.

 It seems much more reasonable that Adam would have understood that the danger was from the fruit itself.
 If someone was to come to you and say “if you eat of this (whatever this is) you will die” you would more naturally assume that the item itself would be the cause of death – like the fruit was poisonous.
-If someone was to point out a mushroom growing in the woods and say to you “if you eat that you will surely die” would you think that if you take a bite that person will pull out a gun and shoot you?
+If someone was to point out a mushroom growing in the woods and say to you “if you eat that, thou shalt surely die” would you think that if you take a bite that person will pull out a gun and shoot you?
 Of course not!
 The most obvious way to think is that the action being warned against would bring the result.